-This article is based on concepts from The Photography Action Cards which are currently 88% off until Black Friday.
-Also try the discount code picturecorrect at checkout for extra savings.
+This article is based on concepts from The Advanced Photography Action Cards which are currently 71% off if you want to check them out.

 Night photography is a typical “next step” for many budding photographers.